 And, to tie this into what the blog is actually about, I saw TONS of humanist/atheist/tolerance bumper stickers.
 More than I'd ever seen in one place.
 All the places sell crosses and crap, but the city is actually very liberal despite its small town homey face.
 It reminds me a lot of a European style city.
 If you ever get the chance, I definitely recommend visiting.

-Lingering among the waves
+Lingering among the waves-Com, tired but wired

 In froths of white sea foam